Table of Contents

 There are a couple of reasons why older kitties should rarely be left unaccompanied.

 First of all, they may need assistance in performing their everyday activities.
-Older cats tend to have arthritis, so it might be difficult for them to use their litterbox, climb stairs, etc.
+For example, older cats tend to have arthritis, so it might be difficult for them to use their litterbox or climb the stairs.
+They also tend to have other chronic illnesses, so they might need constant administering of medication.

 Cats With Medical Conditions